donbright/earcutr/README.md

 let deviation = earcutr.deviation(&data.vertices, &data.holes, data.dimensions, &triangles);
 ```

-Returns the relative difference between the total area of triangles and
+Deviation returns the relative difference between the total area of
-the area of the input polygon. `0` means the triangulation is fully
+triangles and the area of the input polygon. `0` means the triangulation
-correct.
+is fully correct.

 #### How it works: The algorithm